-What’s covering your bum is probably the last thing on your mind, but what’s “down there” deserves attention for several reasons (not least to avoid toxic chemicals) so here’s a brief (pun intended) list of the best organic underwear brands.
+What’s covering your bum is probably the last thing on your mind, but what’s “down there” deserves attention for several reasons (not least to avoid toxic chemicals) so here’s a brief (pun intended) list of the best non-toxic and organic underwear brands.

 We independently research all featured brands and we ask them to confirm their claims.
 In many cases we personally review recommended products.
 This post contains affiliate links which means we may earn a commission if you buy something.
 Learn more here.